 – Finally, the East coast.
 By far our favourite, it counts some great beaches and sceneries, away from any tourist activity with the advantage of having a minimum of retailing and services in its vicinity.
 We love the East coast for it authentic character and peaceful atmosphere, the calm, for its wide and wild countryside, the Bras d’Eau national park and all the possible activities.

 Being one of the least rainy regions of Mauritius, its climate is also pleasant.
 This coast can be windy in winter but most of our villas are East-facing or North-facing, thus partly sheltered, contrarily to the myth about the East coast being windy all year round.
 It is definitely the most pleasant place to be during summer.

 You will have understood… we love this coast and invite you to discover how great it is.

-The road network is almost saturated partly by old lorries, smoking and choking buses and… fancy luxury cars.
+The road network is often saturated partly by old lorries, smoking and choking buses and… fancy luxury cars.

 Good question to which a safe answer would be “in mi-season”; i.e. between mid-March and end of May and beginning October to mid-December.
 These are the less rainy periods of the year, where climate is more stable and predictable.
 Days are not too short and most important, both the temperatures and the humidity are moderate.